TimGJ/NHSTechnicalTest/README.md

 ## Language and environment
-The software is written in pure Python 3 and although written and intended for use in a Linux environment should run in pretty much any Python 3 environment.
+The software is written in pure Python 3 and although written and intended for use in a Linux environment should run in pretty much any Python >= 3.4 environment.

+To check what version of Python/Python3 you are currently running execute

+`$ python -V`

+or

+`$ python3 -V`

+from the shell e.g.

+`tim@merlin:~/metatron/Projects/NHSTechnicalTest$ python -V

+Python 3.6.0 :: Anaconda 4.3.0 (64-bit)`

 It is assumed that a suitable file containing the input data is available.
 By default this would be the file `import_data.csv`